 Many foreigners have an idea of the Middle East that Lebanon does not fit into.
-It is a country of mountains, rivers and beaches, it is not in the desert!
-In addition, not all Lebanese wear hijab and the burka.
+It is a country of mountains, rivers and beaches; it is not in the desert nor does it have a desert!
 Whilst Lebanon is very open and comprises many religions, it also has a great deal of traditional Arab culture.
-In many ways it is a gateway to the rest of the Middle East.
+In many ways it is the gateway to the rest of the Middle East.

 How should I dress?

-There is no need to wear the hijab (headscarf) unless you already do so or you plan to enter a mosque.
-If you enter a mosque then women will also need to cover their arms, legs and chest.
-Men are expected to dress modestly in a mosque (although they may not be challenged, unlike women).
-This means wearing trousers and a shirt that covers your shoulders.
+If you want to enter a mosque, women will need to cover their head, arms, legs and chest.
+Men are expected to dress modestly in a mosque often seen wearing trousers and a shirt that covers their shoulders.

-Checkpoints are unfortunately a part of life in Beirut.
-They are usually run by the Lebanese Army who are very well trained and will always be polite to foreigners.
-You will rarely be asked for your passport while crossing them, unless while checking your permission to visit the south of Lebanon (see http://www.living-lebanon.com/south-lebanon.html).
+Checkpoints are located on many roads in Lebanon.
+They are usually manned by the Lebanese Army, who are very well trained, and will always be polite to foreigners.
+You will rarely be asked for your passport while crossing them, unless they are checking if you have permission to visit the south of Lebanon (see http://www.living-lebanon.com/south-lebanon.html).
 Always be polite to the Lebanese Army, they are working very hard to keep Lebanon safe.
-If you are very unlucky and some political violence breaks out in the area you happen to be in, then go directly to the Lebanese Army as they will help you to leave the area safely.
+If some political unrest breaks out in the area you happen to be in, then go directly to the Lebanese Army, they will help you to leave the area safely.
 Always follow their instructions.